 UNICEF calls for averting a lost generation as COVID-19 threatens to cause irreversible harm to children’s education, nutrition and well-being

-Children and adolescents account for 1 in 9 of reported COVID-19 infections, according to new analysis released on World Children’s Day
+Children and adolescents account for 1 in 9 of reported COVID-19 infections, according to new analysis released ahead of World Children’s Day

 “Throughout the COVID-19 pandemic there has been a persistent myth that children are barely affected by the disease.
 Nothing could be further from the truth,” said Henrietta Fore, UNICEF Executive Director.
 “While children can get sick and can spread the disease, this is just the tip of the pandemic iceberg.
 Disruptions to key services and soaring poverty rates pose the biggest threat to children.
 The longer the crisis persists, the deeper its impact on children’s education, health, nutrition and well-being.
 The future of an entire generation is at risk.”